 At the Holy Week encounter with the Home of the Mother on Good Friday night, Sr. Clare called me aside and, with a beautiful, glowing smile, said, "Do you know what I asked the Lord for today?"
 And I, intrigued, told her that I did not know.
 Then she looked at me and said, "I asked the Lord to go to Puyo on the next mission.
 I offered to go.
 I want to go not only because He asks me to, but I wanted to offer myself.
 I asked Him.”
 I have to admit that when she told me that, I was very happy, but above all I was very impressed and I could only think: "Really, Sr. Clare lives desiring holiness and gives everything to the Lord, everything."

 Unfortunately, we were not able to go on missions to Puyo the following month.
 On April 11, 2016, Playa Prieta suffered a great flood.
 The whole town, including the school where the sisters lived, was flooded.
 The water was waist-high.
-During that whole week, the sisters, candidates and a small group of girls were getting water out and cleaning the whole school.
+During that whole week the sisters, the candidates and a small group of girls getting water out and cleaning the whole school.
 We were always laughing and saying, "This is our Puyo now.
 We have to give our all."
 We were so happy!
-On April 16, Sr. Clare and the candidates who, working by my side had said with a smile, "This is our Puyo now, we have to give it all," died under the rubble let of the building where they had given their everything that day.
+On April 16th, Sr. Clare and the candidates who were repeating with a smile next to me, "This is our Puyo now, we have to give it all," died under the rubble to which the earthquake reduced the building where they were after giving everything during that day.